 Inflation in Brazil

-According to the Central Bank of Brazil, the inflation rate in Brazil on an annual basis could fall below its target rate of 4.5% by the end of 2017.
-With lower interest rates, the Central Bank of Brazil is expected to stimulate consumption, which could boost Brazil’s (BRAQ) economic growth in 2017.
+According to the Central Bank of Brazil, the inflation rate on an annual basis is expected to drop below its target rate of 4.5% by the end of 2017.
+Inflation expectations are around 3.7% and 4.4% for 2017 and 2018, respectively.

 These lower interest rates are expected to encourage consumption, which should help boost Brazil’s (BRAQ) economic recovery in 2017.